JeffBelgum/configclasses/README.md

 # ConfigClasses

-Python's dataclasses module [PEP-557](https://www.python.org/dev/peps/pep-0557/) for configuration.
+Think python's dataclasses module [PEP-557](https://www.python.org/dev/peps/pep-0557/) for configuration.
 Pulls in configuration from various sources into a single integrated, global configuration object.
 The configuration data can be reloaded on demand.